pranjalpatil-73/E-Commerce-Cart-Abandonment-Analysis/README.md

 **E-Commerce Cart Abandonment Analysis & Revenue Recovery Strategies**

-1. Project Overview
+**1. Project Overview**

-This project focuses on analyzing cart abandonment rates in an e-commerce platform and identifying strategies to recover lost revenue.
+This project focuses on analyzing **cart abandonment rates** in an e-commerce platform and identifying strategies to recover lost revenue.
 By understanding user behavior, checkout page drop-offs, and key factors leading to abandonment, we provide actionable insights to improve conversion rates and boost revenue.

-2. Business Problem
+**2. Business Problem**

 Online stores lose billions of dollars annually due to customers abandoning their carts before completing a purchase.
 The primary challenges are:

+.
 High cart abandonment rates.

+.
 Lack of understanding of why customers leave without purchasing.

+.
 Missed opportunities to recover lost revenue.

-3. Solution Approach
+**3. Solution Approach**

 The analysis involves:

+.
 Data Collection: Using transaction data from an e-commerce platform.

+.
 Data Preprocessing: Cleaning and preparing the data for analysis.

+.
 Exploratory Data Analysis (EDA): Analyzing cart abandonment rates, user behavior, and checkout page drop-offs.

+.
 Feature Engineering: Creating features like total items, total price, and time since last purchase.

+.
 Modeling: Building a predictive model to identify the likelihood of cart abandonment.

+.
 Strategy Formulation: Suggesting actionable strategies like personalized discounts and email reminders.

+.
 Business Impact: Quantifying the potential revenue recovery.

-4. Key Business Metrics
+**4. Key Business Metrics**

    The following metrics were calculated to measure the impact of cart abandonment:

+.
 Cart Abandonment Rate: 25.3% of carts are abandoned before purchase.

+.
 Potential Revenue Recovery: $12,500 can be recovered through targeted strategies.

+.
 Top Factors Leading to Abandonment:

-Time Since Last Purchase: Customers who haven’t purchased in over 30 days are 40% more likely to abandon their carts.
+  1 Time Since Last Purchase: Customers who haven’t purchased in over 30 days are 40% more likely to abandon their carts.

-Total Price: Carts with a total price above $100 have a 35% abandonment rate.
+  2 Total Price: Carts with a total price above $100 have a 35% abandonment rate.

-Total Items: Carts with more than 5 items have a 30% abandonment rate.
+  3 Total Items: Carts with more than 5 items have a 30% abandonment rate.

-Abandonment Rate by Customer Segment:
+**Abandonment Rate by Customer Segment:**

 Low-value customers: 30%

 Medium-value customers: 20%

 High-value customers: 10%

-Abandonment Rate by Time:
+**Abandonment Rate by Time:**

   Peak abandonment hour: 2 PM (Abandonment Rate: 35%)

   Peak abandonment day: Friday (Abandonment Rate: 40%)

-5. Business Impact
+**5. Business Impact**
 The analysis provides the following business impact:

   Revenue Recovery: By implementing email reminders and personalized discounts, the business can recover $12,500 in lost revenue.

   Improved Conversion Rates: Reducing cart abandonment rates by 10% through targeted interventions.

   Customer Retention: Retaining high-value customers by addressing their specific pain points.

   Optimized Marketing Spend: Focusing marketing efforts on high-risk customers and peak abandonment times.

-6. Data Source
+**6. Data Source**

 The dataset used for this analysis is the E-Commerce Data from Kaggle.
 It contains transaction data for an online retail store, including information on customer purchases, quantities, prices, and timestamps.

 Dataset Link: E-Commerce Data on Kaggle